b8234/quickbase-conversational-ai/README.md

 ## Project Structure

-- `frontend/` — Streamlit UI for user interaction
+- `streamlit/` — Streamlit UI for user interaction
+- `lambda/` — AWS Lambda functions
-- `lambda_frontend/` — AWS Lambda handler for Bedrock agent and audio transcription
+  - `lambda/frontend/` — Lambda handler for Bedrock agent and audio transcription
-- `backend/` — Python modules for Quickbase API, data retrieval, formatting, exports, and Slack
+  - `lambda/backend/` — Lambda handler for Quickbase API, data retrieval, formatting, exports, and Slack
+    - `src/` — Backend modules for Quickbase, formatting, exports, Slack, etc.
-- `backend/field_allowlist.py` — Configure which Quickbase tables and fields are accessible
+    - `field_allowlist.py` — Configure which Quickbase tables and fields are accessible
+- `example.env` — Template for environment variables (copy to `.env` and configure)
+- `docs/` — Documentation
+- `architecture.md` — System diagram and design overview

+## Testing

+Test scaffolding is provided in:

+- `lambda/backend/tests/` — For backend unit and integration tests (add your own test files)
+- `frontend/tests/` — For frontend/Streamlit tests (add your own test files)

+Currently, only sample data and README files are present; you should add test scripts for automated validation.

 - `example.env` — Template for environment variables (copy to `.env` and configure)
 - `docs/` — Documentation
 - `architecture.md` — System diagram and design overview